pieroproietti/penguins-eggs/sourceforge/files/ISOS/neon/README.md

 All ISOs include eggs, you can udate it with: ```sudo eggs update```.

-# KDE
+# KDE Neon
 * **egg-of-ubuntu-focal-user** - a remaster of neon-user-20221020-0947.iso with eggs, unchanded.

-* **egg-of-ubuntu-focal-developer** - just a remaster of neon-user-20221020-0947.iso and tools to develop eggs.
+* **egg-of-ubuntu-focal-developer** - a remaster of neon-user-20221020-0947.iso plus tools to develop eggs.

 ## More informations: